genome96/didomart/backend/README.md

 # Backend API

-This is the backend API for the business website built with Node.js, Express, and MongoDB.
+This is the backend API for the business website built with Node.js, Express, and SQLite.

 ## Features